PARKINSON’S & DEMENTIA CLINIC GROUP

 4. Producing reactive oxygen species (ROS) that act like signals (but too much can be harmful)

-They even have their own DNA, which shows they might have evolved from ancient bacteria
+They even have their own DNA, which shows they might have evolved from ancient bacteria.

 ATP is primarily produced by the mitochondria, which generate energy by breaking down nutrients.
 More ATP means faster cell repair and regeneration, which is why microcurrent therapy help enhance healing and reduce fatigue.